Prasanth-acc/RELAY-PIPE-GUIDED-ROVER-FOR-MONITORING-LANDSLIDE-AFFECTED-COAL-MINES/README.md

  reaching the trapped zone with precision.
 It is equipped with high-resolution cameras capable of capturing detailed images even in low-light conditions, along with advanced environmental sensors that measure critical parameters such as gas levels, temperature, and humidity.
-These sensors and cameras are vital for assessing the conditions within the collapsed mine and detecting potential hazards that could endanger the lives of both the trapped workers and the rescue team.
+Central to the rover's functionality is the BeagleY-AI board, which serves as the onboard processing unit.These sensors and cameras are vital for assessing the conditions within the collapsed mine and detecting potential hazards that could endanger the lives of both the trapped workers and the rescue team.